aspose-cells/Aspose.Cells-Products/cells/java/conversion/xlt-to-json/_index.md

 {{% blocks/products/pf/agp/content h2="How to Convert XLT to JSON Using Java" %}}

- In order to render XLT to JSON, weвЂ™ll use [Aspose.Cells for Java](https://products.aspose.com/cells/java) API which is a feature-rich, powerful and easy to use conversion API for Java platform.
+ In order to render XLT to JSON, we’ll use [Aspose.Cells for Java](https://products.aspose.com/cells/java) API which is a feature-rich, powerful and easy to use conversion API for Java platform.
 You can download its latest version directly from
  [Maven](https://repository.aspose.com/webapp/#/artifacts/browse/tree/General/repo/com/aspose/aspose-cells)